mozillascience/friendly-github/TEMPLATES/postassess.md

 Strongly disagree - Strongly agree
 Why or why not?

+**3. _Before the break_, the workshop moved at a pace that made it easy for me to learn and participate.**
+1-5
+Strongly disagree - Strongly agree
+Why or why not?

-**3. The workshop moved at a pace that made it easy for me to learn and participate.**
+**3. _After the break_, the workshop moved at a pace that made it easy for me to learn and participate.**
 1-5
 Strongly disagree - Strongly agree
 Why or why not?

 **4. I feel comfortable working with the basics of GitHub for project management after this workshop.**
 1-5